FTBpro/count-von-count/README.md

    So given a `reads` `<ACTION>`, the `reads_got` `<COUNTER>` of the `User` `<OBJECT>` with `<ID>` equals to `author`'s value, will be increase by one.

-   **Notice** - in the config JSON, the value of `<ACTION>` (`reads`) is a hash, and the value of the `<OBJECT>` (`User`) is an array of hashes.
+   **Notice** - in voncount.config, the value of `<ACTION>` (`reads`) is a hash, and the value of the `<OBJECT>` (`User`) is an array of hashes.

-### Multiple Objects of The Same Yype
+### Multiple Objects of The Same Type
-   now lets also count how many posts a user has read.
+   Now lets add another counter: the number of posts a user has read.

-   Meaning, that when a post gets read, we want to increase a counter for the author, like in previous example, and also increase a counter for the user who is now reading the post in order to know how many posts each user has read.
+   That means that when a post gets read, we want to increase a counter for the author, like in previous example, and also increase a counter for the user who is now reading the post in order to know how many posts each user has read.

    ```JSON
    {